auth0/docs/articles/server-platforms/meteor.md

 ### 2. Before getting started

-Create an `.env` file on the root of your application folder, and configure it with the following contents:
+Create an `settings.json` file on the root of your application folder, and configure it with the following contents:

 ${snippet(meta.snippets.setup)}